How to propagate plant cuttings in water

 I’ve only tried to propagate from leaves thrice (and I currently have one on the go), but two out of three worked, which according to Meatloaf ain’t bad.

-The first was a Watermelon Peperomia which I kind of did by accident.
+The first was a Peperomia Piccolo Banda which I kind of did by accident.
 It dropped a leaf whilst I was repotting it and I stuck it in water, never really thinking it would grow BUT IT DID.
 It even grew little leaves underwater.

-I read somewhere that if you cut the leaf of a snake plant, then cut a triangle out of the bottom of the leaf (so it has two little prongs) then they propagate faster.
-I tried it and didn’t think it would work – it takes a while, so it’s a race between the roots forming and the leaf rotting.
+If you cut the leaf of a snake plant, then cut a triangle out of the bottom of the leaf (so it has two little prongs) then they propagate faster.
+It works pretty well!

 I think they’re all the same thing.